Constantin Brâncoveanu: Legacy

 Brâncoveanu left to the secular Romanian spirituality a few fundamental books, printed for the first time in Wallachia; among them, Aristotle's Ethics, the Flower of the Gifts and the Philosophical Examples, the last two being translated and printed by Antim Ivireanul.

 The neo-Romanian style was born from the style of the monasteries, of the houses and of the palaces of Brâncoveanu and it became, through Ion Mincu and his school, the national style at the time of the affirmation of the cultural identities of the nations of Europe in the beginning of the 20th century.

 The architectural Brâncovenesc style is found in the churches of the Monasteries of Hurezi, Râmnicu Sarat, Doicesti and New St. George Church in Bucharest.
 Among secular buildings, the style can be found in Mogosoaia palace and the reworked Old Court.
 The Brâncovenesc style was revived in the 20th century in form of the Romanian Revival style, also called "Neo-Brâncovenesc".

 The Constantin Brâncoveanu University is located in Pitești, but it also has subsidiaries in Brăila and Râmnicu Vâlcea.

 In June 1992, the Sinode of the Romanian Orthodox Church decreed the sanctification of Constantin Brâncoveanu, his sons Constantin, Radu, Ștefan and Matei, and vornic Ianache Văcărescu.
 On March 7, 2018, the decision of the Holy Synod of the Russian Orthodox Church added these saints to the calendar of the Russian Orthodox Church.
 On 16 August 2020, Romania celebrated for the first time the day of remembrance of the persecution of Christians in the world.
 Although Brâncoveanu died on 15 August, his death was also remembered for having refused to convert to Islam.

+From the years 2000-2005, Brâncoveanu was featured on the 1000 Lei Coin, engraved by Vasile Gabor, as part of the third Leu.
+The coin, minted by the Romanian state mint, was made of 75% Magnesium and 25% Aluminum and was used in standard circulation.
+Even after the third Leu ended in 2005, the coin was still minted in an incredibly small quantity of 1000 in 2006, during the transition to the fourth Leu.
+From 2000-2004, the coin was both minted with the medal- and coin alignment, of which the medal aligned version tends to be more valuable for coin collectors.
+After 2004, the coin was only minted with the medal alignment.